Categories

 Disable the onboard debugger

 Some evaluation target boards have onboard debuggers.
-In case you are using iSYSTEM tools for debugging your application, make sure that any onboard debuggers are disabled as having them enabled could prevent our tools from having access to all the available resources, including hardware breakpoints.
+In case you are using BlueBox tools for debugging your application, make sure that any onboard debuggers are disabled as having them enabled could prevent our tools from having access to all the available resources, including hardware breakpoints.

-Using Slow Run and Run until
+Use Slow Run and Run until

 Switch to software breakpoints